How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 The last two phenomena are most often observed during resorption of the antigen-antibody complex.

-Pathological anatomy Marina Alexandrovna Kolesnikova
+Pathological anatomy Marina Aleksandrovna Kolesnikova

 15. Purulent inflammation